handsonai/resources-overview/pose.md

 Installing Tensorflow with *GPU* support is not strictly necessary, but will greatly improve learning and inference speed.
 The installation is a little more involved than the CPU alternative, so you may want to start with that.
 You do need a graphic card that supports CUDA for this, like most nvidia cards.
 To my knowledge, GPU support is not available on macOS.
-(But correct me if I'm wrong)
+(But correct me if I'm wrong) (JanM: there are ways...)

 ### Linux
 ...todo...

 ### Mac
-...todo...
+The procedure described on the [Tensorflow macOS install page](https://www.tensorflow.org/install/install_mac) is pretty straightforward, the virtualenv method works fine.

+GPU support is difficult, see [this guide](https://byai.io/howto-tensorflow-1-6-on-mac-with-gpu-acceleration/).
+Also it is rather pointless because Tensorflow requires CUDA which has no support on factory MacBooks, because no NVidea GPUs.

 ### Windows
 For Windows, Anaconda is a convenient way to install Python, Tensorflow and many other Python libraries.
 As stated on the